 - Hoping for something vs owning the responsibility for getting it done.

-- Tips for managing your thoughts.
+- Tips for managing your thoughts with emotional maturity.

 Welcome to The Life Coach School Podcast, where it’s all about real clients, real problems, and real coaching.
 And now your host, Master Coach Instructor, Brooke Castillo.

 Hello, hello my friends.
 I am thrilled today to give you an announcement.
 I’ve finished a book.
 Yes, I have a written and finished a book called How to Have a Better Life by Brooke Castillo: Tools from a Master Coach.
 Learn How to Manage Your Mind, Emotions, Reactions, and Results.
 I am so excited about this book, so excited to share it with you.